NishthaSharma-22/NishthaSharma-22/README.md

 ### about me

-hey! i'm nishtha - i love making silly and random projects every now and then</p>
+hey! i'm nishtha - i like making silly and random projects every now and then</p>